djndl1/CSNotes/database/sqlite.md

 SQLite uses dynamic types for tables.
 You can store any value in any column regardless of the data type.
 SQLite allows a single database connection to access multiple database files simultaneously.
 SQLite is capable of creating in-memory databases which are very fast to work with.

+SQLite stores the entire database (definitions, tables, indices, and the data itself) as a single cross-platform file on a host machine.
+It implements this simple design by locking the entire database file during writing.
+SQLite read operations can be multitasked, though writes can only be performed sequentially.
+SQLite is not the preferred choice for write-intensive deployments since it relies on file system locks.
+It has less knowledge of the other processes that are accessing the database at the same time.

 ## Serverless

 In a client/server architecture, A separate server process is running.
 The applications that want to access the database server use TCP/IP protocol to send and receive requests.